 To attract retail customers, the focus should be on the basics of retail marketing, such as having the right Product at the right Price and Place.
 Processes and presentation are vital, but ultimately, the focus should be on the main P’s and not just promotions to liquidate inventory.

 Subscription models, loyalty programs, and the omnichannel strategy are all essential for seamless customer experience from online to offline and vice versa.

 In addition to using AI, AR, ML, IoT, and voice assistants in marketing, and to create a virtual try-on experience for products, tracking of metrics such as ROI, clickstream analysis, promotion efficiency, conversion rates, and online-offline customer journeys to improve business performance will continue to be of prime importance.

 In the context of the apparel category of retail, physical stores will always be essential for selling aspirational and emotional brand experiences, although technologies such as AR/VR have the potential to enhance the in-store experience further.

 Retailers today follow the idea of “adopt fast, test, stress, trial, and move on”.
-The critical thing is to ensure that the use case that tech companies are solving for does not require very complicated change management upfront.
+The critical thing is to ensure that the use case that tech companies are solving for does not require highly complex change management upfront.
 Retailers that are more tech-oriented have a different digital team, not the enterprise tech team, which is business-focused tech and not transaction-focused tech.

-The struggle is to identify the few use cases that give the biggest bang for the buck without too much of an adoption curve risk.
-It is a tough thing to get adopted by big retailers because of the willingness to pay for technology in India, which is low compared to other developed markets.
+The struggle is identifying the few use cases that give the biggest bang for the buck without too much of an adoption curve risk.
+This is because it is tough to get adopted by big retailers because of the willingness to pay for technology in India, which is low compared to other developed markets.

-Finally, the transition between a new technology and an existing retailer must be smooth, and existing retailers are not normally willing to adopt new technology for a costly process and then find it falling flat.
+Finally, the transition between a new technology and an existing retailer must be smooth, and existing retailers are generally unwilling to adopt new technology for a costly process and then find it falling flat.